GeehanAli/Grooming-Detection-Academic-Study/docs/milestone_1_problem_identification.md

 ## 3. Context & Background

+Online grooming has been studied across psychology, criminology, and computer science for over a decade.
+Although exact definitions vary, most research agrees on four broad psychological stages:

+1. **Friendship forming** – initial contact, casual conversation
+2. **Trust building** – emotional connection, sharing personal details
+3. **Isolation** – steering the child away from others, creating secrecy
+4. **Escalation** – introducing inappropriate topics or intentions

-Studies of online grooming often highlight four broad psychological stages: friendship forming, trust building, isolation, and escalation.
-These stages tend to be universal across cultures, but the language used to convey them is highly dependent on culture, community, and context.
-This makes pure keyword detection unreliable, especially when predators intentionally use indirect or friendly language.
+These stages appear across cultures, but the **language** used in grooming conversations is extremely varied and highly context-dependent.
+This makes traditional keyword-based detection unreliable.
+Groomers often use indirect, friendly, or coded language that never triggers simple keyword lists.

-Commercial safety tools have not advanced far beyond keyword lists, activity monitoring, and reporting-based systems.
-Academic research has experimented with machine-learning approaches, but most studies rely on very small datasets, transcripts from outdated platforms, or limited publicly available corpora.
-Access to real chat logs remains a major obstacle.

-Synthetic data generation has become a common method in early-stage safety research because it allows prototyping without violating user privacy.
-While synthetic datasets cannot replicate real-world complexity, they enable controlled exploration of how models behave, what signals they learn, and where they fail.
+### What existing tools can (and cannot) do
+Most commercial child-safety tools still rely on:

+- keyword lists
+- simple phrase matching
+- activity monitoring
+- manual reporting

+They do **not** analyze conversational dynamics or psychological progression.
+Academic research has proposed machine-learning methods, but almost all prior studies face the same major limitations:

+- **very small datasets** (often fewer than 300 grooming chats)
+- **outdated platforms** (e.g., old IRC logs or Perverted-Justice transcripts)
+- **lack of diversity** in language, culture, and context
+- **no real access to modern gaming chat data**

+Because of strict privacy laws and ethical concerns, researchers cannot obtain real chat logs from Roblox, Fortnite, Minecraft, Discord, etc.
+This creates a huge barrier to developing realistic detection models.

+### Why synthetic data is used in safety research
+Recent work in online safety, including by organizations like Thorn, CHAI, and various university labs, has increasingly used **synthetic datasets**.
+While not perfect, synthetic data enables early experimentation without violating privacy.
+It allows controlled tests of:

+- what ML models *tend* to learn
+- where keyword filters fail
+- which conversational cues may be detectable
+- what the limitations of the approach are

-This project follows that tradition: an exploratory academic study using synthetic gaming chats to observe how machine-learning models interpret early grooming cues and where simple filtering methods break down.
+This project builds on that direction: an exploratory academic study using **synthetic gaming chat** to examine what signals ML models respond to, what they miss, and why current tools struggle.

----

 ## 4. Constraints & Assumptions